47degrees/LambdaTestAsync/README.md

 ### DEPRECATION NOTICE
 The LambdaTestAsync was an extension to LambdaTest with support for asynchronous testing.
 It was developed between Dec 2016 and Feb 2017.
 47 Degrees has discontinued the development and maintenance of this extension.
-The source code is left here for those interesting in studying it.
+The source code is left here for those interested in studying it.

 ## Introduction